 The discovery of a discarded family album from the 1960s has led to an investigation into Britain’s seaside towns.
 Using the album as a map, this project retraces the family's holiday destinations, creating a collection of images reflecting the temporal changes and similarities of British coastal environments.
 These images created in Folkestone are the first in the ongoing project.
 A town that once boomed with tourism and trade has been in decline for decades now, since the popularity of package holidays amongst the British population rocketed.
-The project aims to encapsulate the melancholic nostalgia many of us encounter when visiting these seaside towns and memories of long-forgotten British holidays.
-Yet families do still visit destinations like Folkestone, and whilst walking through decaying, cobbled streets, one is still bestowed with the innate charm these towns fail to surrender.
+The project aims to encapsulate the melancholic nostalgia many of us encounter when visiting these seaside towns and fond memories of traditional British holidays.